 Joseph's life is an illustration of a wonderful promise for us to remember when life is the "pits."
 It is so familiar that if I just mention the reference, you can probably quote the verse.
 But it is not enough just to quote it.
 We must believe it.
-The promise is: And we know that for those who love God all things work together for good, for those who are called according to his purpose (Rom.
+The promise is: And we know that all things work together for good to them that love God, to them who are the called according to his purpose (Rom.
 8:28).